unicode-org/cldr/common/properties/segments/readme.txt

 4. Adding modified files in this directory, which can be used in place of the default files from https://unicode.org/Public/12.0.0/ucd/auxiliary/

-  GraphemeBreakTest-12.0.0mod.html
+  GraphemeBreakTest.html
-  GraphemeBreakTest-12.0.0mod.txt
+  GraphemeBreakTest.txt

-Note: the GraphemeBreakProperty-12.0.0d.txt file is unmodified, as those properties don't change.
+Note: The GraphemeBreakProperty.txt file is unmodified, as those properties don't change.